 Another means of providing diversity for training is to dedicate time to free experimentation, such as 15 minutes at the end of the daily practice, or to dedicate one practice day per week to free experimentation with any practice.

 Later, a practitioner can discover more exercises and techniques that appear interesting to try.
 Such new techniques can be added to the same list of exercises and processed through the same iterative workflow.

 Studying psychonetics in a form of doing a research can benefit from having a central knowledgebase in which ideas and discoveries can be recorded and summarized.
-A good format for such a knowledgebase is a personal wiki.
+A good format for such a knowledgebase is a personal wiki (such as TiddlyWiki ).

 A personal wiki can also be used as an issue-tracking system for sprint planning.

 Yet another use for a personal wiki is to keep a practice journal.
 Bakhtiyarov recommended maintaining such a journal in a scientific style, recording which practices were attempted on which day, their durations and effects.
 Such a journal enables better and more objective monitoring of a practitioner's progress.

 Psychonetics is practiced once a day, 4-6 days a week.

 A typical daily practice starts with the will meditation exercise for 20 minutes, which serves as a warm-up.
 Will meditation is also practiced for 2-5 minutes at the end of the practice as a cool down.